 The great majority of Wood finishes can be grouped as either OIL or MEMBRANE finishes.

 Membrane or skin finishes include varnishes, shellacs (French polish) and lacquers.
-These finishes divide further into those which can be reformulated on the fly, where the newly applied finish can meld with the prior coating, for example some lacquers and shellac, or those modern varnishes such as polyurethane which polymerise (cross link) and which have to be removed, or at least heavily scuffed (sometimes referred to as giving the surface "tooth"), to provide a key for subsequent coats or touch up.
+These finishes divide further into those which can be reformulated on the fly, where the newly applied finish can meld with the prior coating, (for example some lacquers and shellac), or those modern varnishes such as polyurethane which polymerise (cross link) and which have to be removed, or at least heavily scuffed (sometimes referred to as giving the surface "tooth"), to provide a key for subsequent coats or touch up.
 (It is precisely the final stage inertness and imperviousness resulting from the completion of the cross linking chemical bond formations that makes modern polyurethanes - either moisture or catalyst cured - so resistant and tough).
 They do however usually scratch rather easily.

 Oil finishes by comparison, for whatever end, flooring, cabinetry etc, are by nature more penetrative and mostly "in the wood" whereas membrane or skin finishes typically sit on the wood and key with the wood with a lesser degree of penetration.
 Oil finishes can be regarded as preserving the look and feel of the wood better than skin finishes which, critics would say, put a plastic coating on the wood.
+If you put a plastic coat on it why bother with wood in the first place.

 As a general statement nut oils derived from trees are, for wood finishing purposes, more robust than seed oils e.g. linseed.
 The tree nut or seed oils of particular interest to wood finishing are those which have a "drying" characteristic.
 They include Linseed (both Raw and so called Boiled, which is, these days, usually raw with chemical dryers added), walnut, poppy seed and tung oils.

 These oils can be classed as unsaturated drying oils and it is this characteristic which makes an oil of interest to wood finishers.
 A drying oil is an oil which hardens to a tough, solid film after a period of exposure to air.
-The term "drying" is a misnomer - the oil does not harden through the evaporation of water or other carrier solvents as do many skin finish formulations, but through a chemical reaction in which oxygen is absorbed from the environment (autoxidation).
+The term "drying" is a misnomer - the oil does not harden through the evaporation of water or other carrier solvents as do many skin finish formulations, but through a chemical reaction in which oxygen is absorbed from the environment (auto-oxidation).

 Oil finishes can be remarkably tough, are usually superior in the patination stakes and the initial application, touch-ups or re-coats are far less problematic than with membrane finishes.
 Membrane finishes frequently crack when damaged and this allows penetration of moisture and dirt into the ding or crack which then discolours.
 Oil finishes have little skin to worry about and thus suffer less from the delamination due to dings and natural seasonal wood movement which is a given for all solid wood in service outside of air-conditioned environments.
 They therefore patinate better.

-When considering a teatment for wood in an environment subject to weather such as decks and garden furniture, the consideration of the ease of on-going maintenance is one of the most important criteria.
+When considering a treatment for wood in an environment subject to weather such as decks and garden furniture, consideration of the ease of on-going maintenance is one of the most important criteria.
 The prevalence of harsh sun and weather cycles is not diminishing and in this respect tung oil is an excellent choice - for decking for example hose down and scrub with a stiff brush to remove visible contaminants such as bird droppings, allow to thoroughly dry and using a wide disposable roller re-apply a coat of tung and rub back after 30 or so minutes.
 Expect to do this every 18 to 20 months.

 Patina defined - the appearance of a piece, including dents, dings and the aged finish and, while mostly applied to cabinet pieces, also applicable to floors and window and door trim.
 Regarded as a positive and desirable attribute easily ruined with unsympathetic restoration.